mastodon/documentation/content/en/admin/moderation.md

 With this option active, no files from the server will be processed locally.
 That includes avatars, headers, emojis and media attachments.

-### Silence {#silence-server}
+### Limit {#limit-server}

-Applies a silence to all past and future accounts from the server.
+Equivalent to [limiting](#limit-user) all past and future accounts from the server.

 ### Suspend {#suspend-server}

-Applies a suspension to all past and future accounts from the server.
+Equivalent to [suspending](#suspend-user) all past and future accounts from the server.
 No content from the server will be stored locally except for usernames.

 ## Spam-fighting measures {#spam-fighting-measures}